samartzidis/NanoBot/docs/README.md

 NanoBot aims to keep running costs at a minimum by only using OpenAI's chat completion API and _STT_ (speech-to-text) and the _TTS_ (text-to-speech) models (_whisper-1_, _tts-1_).
 Additionally, the default OpenAI _tts-1_ model can be replaced with the Azure Speech Service API (more natural speech and free but requires the creation of an Azure account).

 NanoBot can do much more than being a conversational live encyclopedia.
 It is configurable with optional skills such as:
-- Google search.
+- Google search (for live internet Web search).
-- RAG memory.
+- RAG memory (for permanent user data storage).
 - Knowing about the current date and time.
 - Live weather and GeoIP information.
-- Calculator.
+- Calculator (for accurate and correct math operations).
 - It can also control its eye colour and respond to user's "turn off" and "restart" commands.

 NanoBot is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the talk/hangup button) on the top of its head or on the *Anker PowerConf S330* speakerphone, if available.
 Its wake-word AI engine runs fully locally on the CPU (without using the Internet, to ensure privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot as well as the extra one: *constantina*, that was created for Nanobot.